DaoCloud/DaoCloud-docs/docs/en/docs/network/modules/cilium/cilium-speedup.md

     ![Create service](https://docs.daocloud.io/daocloud-docs-images/docs/en/docs/network/images/cilium-cross4.png)

     - Choose NodePort as the access type for external access for cluster01.
-    - Choose `kube-system` as the namespace of API Server.
+    - Choose kube-system as the namespace of API Server.
-    - Label selector filters API Server and returns a selector to view API Server.
+    - Use label selectors to filter API Server components, allowing you to view the selectors associated with the API Server.
     - Configure the access port of the Service, and the container port is 6443.
     - Get the external access link for the Service.